salina-t/salina-t.github.io/projects/vietnameseWebsite.md

 ## Objective

-The objective of this project is transform the outdated Vietnamse Webpage into an engaging platform that captures the interest of students.
+The objective of this project is transform the outdated Vietnamese Webpage into an engaging platform that captures the interest of students.
 Currently, the existing site lacks visibility and lacks modern design that will help engage students effectively.
 The newly designed website will serve as a platform for students to learn more about the program, its faculty, academic programs, and extracurricular activities, encouraging new students to join and expand the exposure of the program.
 Here is a look at the current Vietnamese Program website:

 <img class="img-fluid" src="../img/vietnameseWebsite/oldVietWebsite.png" width="600px" style="margin: 50px auto; display: block; box-shadow: 0 0 10px; width: auto;" alt="picture">